 All instruments are regularly calibrated to a known standard.
 Accelerometers, load cells, and angular rate sensors are calibrated every 12 months.
-All measurements recorded from these instruments comply with the recommendations of SAE (2007) Surface Vehicle Information Report J1733.
+All measurements recorded from these instruments comply with

 The DTS TDAS G5 data acquisition system is installed in the thorax of the Hybrid III dummy and used for dummy and vehicle data acquisition.
 A TDAS G5 iPort or DTS SLICE MICRO may be used for additional dummy or vehicle data acquisition.
 During the crash, all measurements are recorded in the system's random access memory with 16-bit resolution at a sample rate of 10 kHz.
 Signals in all channels convert simultaneously, so the time reference for different channels is not skewed.
 To ensure digital fidelity, all signals are filtered by an analog low-pass prefilter with a 3 kHz cutoff frequency.